tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 	If all images have the same spatial size (in which case the per-GPU computation is *still different*), then a 85%~90% scaling efficiency is observed when using 8 V100s and `HorovodTrainer`.

-1. This implementation does not use specialized CUDA ops (e.g. AffineChannel, ROIAlign).
+1. This implementation does not use specialized CUDA ops (e.g. NMS, ROIAlign).
    Therefore it might be slower than other highly-optimized implementations.

 1. To reduce RAM usage on host: (1) make sure you're using the "spawn" method as